mailerlite/mailerlite-api-v2-php-sdk/README.md

 ```

 This library is built atop of [PSR-7](https://www.php-fig.org/psr/psr-7/) and
 [PSR-18](https://www.php-fig.org/psr/psr-18/).
-If you are receiving `Http\Discovery\Exception\DiscoveryFailedException` exception you will need to run:
+If you are receiving `Http\Discovery\Exception\DiscoveryFailedException` exception, you will need to run:

 ```bash
 composer require php-http/guzzle6-adapter